molekyle/food-trucks/README.md

   1. How to refresh the data in the data store?
 One-shot?
 With a given frequency, f.x. every hour, by a cron job or timer within Node.js?

-  2. Consider caching some of the data outside the datastore in a place with better performance, f.x.
+  2. Consider caching some of the data outside the data store in a place with better performance, f.x.
 RocksDB.
 Consider how to partition the data to be cached.